-Dressing for the weather in lightweight and light-colored clothing (preferably cotton) will go a long way in helping you keep your cool.
-Wear a hat with a brim and use spritzers, clip-on personal fans, and wet washcloths or wipes to keep skin moist and cool.
+Dress for the weather in lightweight and light-colored clothing (preferably cotton, rayon, or a sports performance fabric).
+Wear a hat with a brim and use spritzers, clip-on personal fans, and wet washcloths or wipes to keep your skin moist and cool.

 Visit Theme Parks in the Mornings and Evenings

-If you're staying at a Disney World Resort hotel, take advantage of Disney's Extra Magic Hours program to give yourself extra time in the parks when the temperatures and crowds are not as intense.
+Stay at a Disney World Resort hotel so you can take advantage of Disney's Extra Magic Hours program to give yourself extra time in the parks when the temperatures and crowds are not as intense.
 There is no extra charge for guests of Disney Resort.

 Grab a Cool Drink

 Get Wet in the Parks

-- Disney's Magic Kingdom: You will get wet if you ride Splash Mountain, but beware of the long lines and get a FastPass+ for this ride.
-Even if you carry a personal misting device, you can find cool mist sprayers in several park locations — including the Cool Scanner in Tomorrowland and the Tiki's in Adventureland that provide mists and random squirts of water.
+- Disney's Magic Kingdom: A ride on Splash Mountain should cool you down, but beware of long lines; you might want to get a FastPass+ for this ride.
+Even if you carry a personal misting device, you can find cool mist sprayers in several park locations — including the Cool Scanner in Tomorrowland and the Tikis in Adventureland that provide mists and random squirts of water.
+In Fantasyland, kids can cool off at the Casey Jr. Splash 'N' Soak Station.

 - Epcot: Catch the water if you can at the dancing fountains in Future World outside the Imagination Pavilion.
 Also, find cool mists near Ellen's Energy Adventure at Universe of Energy and at Test Track's Cool Wash.

 Seek Air Conditioning

-This should be a no-brainer, but difficult when you don't know which rides and attractions are air-conditioned.
-Here are some great places to head to when you and your crew are hot and tired and need to cool down:
+This should be a no-brainer, but it's difficult when you don't know which rides and attractions are air-conditioned.
+Here are some great places to check out when you and your crew are hot and tired and need to cool down.